demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 }
 ```

-Now we are getting a set of compiler warnings, showing us the directions of the places where we have to fix this property change.
+Now we are getting a set of compiler warnings, showing us the directions of the places where we have to go and fix this property change.

-The first place that we need to fix, the `newProfile` function.
-Let's change it to accept an one more parameter `userProfileType` and use it to set `UserProfileType` of the new user profile.
+The first place that we need to fix is the `newProfile` function.
+Let's change it to accept a one more parameter `userProfileType` and use it to set `UserProfileType` of the new user profile.

 ```diff
 - let newProfile user = {